What is SAP Integration Suite?

 Source: Gartner "Technology Insight for Enterprise Integration PaaS" Massimo Pezzini, Benoit Lheureux, 31 July 2019

 Integration as a service (IaaS) is an instant computing infrastructure provisioned and managed over the Internet.

 Enterprise integration is a data challenge.
-So much data exists within organizations that the term Big Data now refers to the size and variety of data sources.
+So much data exists within organisations that the term Big Data now refers to the size and variety of data sources.
 A large volume of data existing in a variety of nonstandard formats can be of significant business value, but first, it must be integrated from multiple sources or applications.
-The Internet of Things (IoT) also represents a new opportunity to connect with customers and analyze useful data through everyday devices, but you must filter out the critical data that needs to go to your data center.
+The Internet of Things (IoT) also represents a new opportunity to connect with customers and analyse useful data through everyday devices, but you must filter out the critical data that needs to go to your data centre.
 Web applications further add to the complexity of enterprise integration, especially when legacy applications must be integrated with a service-based architecture, like microservices.

 Messaging is a way for different components in a distributed application architecture to communicate.
 Components can send and receive messages across different languages, compilers, and operating systems, as long as each side of the communication understands the common messaging format and protocol.

 Application connectors are architectural elements that model the rules for how components interact.
 They are standard class connections customised for certain APIs, so they can be used to quickly integrate new end points.